lightbend/lightbend-orchestration-docs/src/main/paradox/project-configuration.md

 ### Service Locator

-[reactive-lib](https://github.com/lightbend/reactive-lib/), which is automatically included by the SBT plugin, provides a service locator that can be used by JVM applications to easily locate other services using DNS SRV.
+[reactive-lib](https://github.com/lightbend/reactive-lib/), which is automatically included by the sbt plugin, provides a service locator that can be used by JVM applications to easily locate other services using DNS SRV.
 Additionally, the project provides an implementation of Lagom's service locator.
 Use the configuration below to enable the Lagom service locator.

 #### Lagom Java